hannahscotson/Sales-and-Customer-Trends-Analysis/README.md

 </table> -->
 <table align="center">
     <h1>Recommendations</h1>
-    <h4>Based on the uncovered insights, here are actionable items that Lumous can take away from our analysis.</h4>
+    <h4>Based on the uncovered insights, here are actionable items that Lumous can take away from this analysis.</h4>
       <ul>
         <h3>Sales</h3>
         <li>p</li>